Why Remove Your Attic’s Insulation?

-To save energy and keep your home at a comfortable temperature without the heating or cooling system working too much, insulation for the attic staircase has been created.
-More than fifty percent of electricity and gas expenses in America in general, and in California in particular, are wasted to maintain the temperature in the home and business.
+To save energy and keep your home comfortable without the heating or cooling system working too much, insulation for the attic staircase has been created.
+More than fifty percent of electricity and gas expenses in America in general and California are wasted to maintain the home and business temperature.
 Therefore any prevention of energy waste is important.

 We, the company staff, when we come to check the insulation in houses in the area, frequently recommend covering and insulating the attic and staircase.
-We always emphasize to customers that the attic has opened, it is like a window that is wide open.
+We always emphasize to customers that the attic has opened; it is like a wide-open window.

-In the winter (even though winter in California is not the winter in Montana), when the house is heated, the openings, and cracks in the ceiling serve as a chimney that allows the house heat to leak out without problems.
-Insulation surfaces that are placed on the ceiling from above, will retain heat and save you money, and a lot!
+In the winter (even though winter in California is not the winter in Montana), when the house is heated, the ceiling’s openings and cracks serve as a chimney that allows the house heat to leak out without problems.
+Insulation surfaces that are placed on the ceiling from above will retain heat and save you money, and a lot!